aurigandrea/nudigitalheritage/src/blog/2023 - 03 - 29 - can-you-engage-with-your-local-heritage-online-the-st-katherines-docks-scavenger-hunt.md

 <center>

 > <https://storymaps.arcgis.com/stories/bbf474bbf7654fc4a9f1723ec4969319>
->
-> </center>

 ![Snippet from the StoryMap](/assets/blog/screenshot-2023-03-29-at-20.15.01.png "Snippet from the StoryMap")

 Snippet from the StoryMap

-And finally, if you fancy a good old cringe, I have a Youtube video on using entry-level digital tools to express better the palimpsest of history when explaining spatial heritage to students.
+And finally, if you fancy a good old cringe, I have a Youtube video on using entry-level digital tools to express better the verticality of history when explaining spatial heritage to students.
 Apologies for it, I'm clearly not an on-camera talent, but I was contractually obliged to record it.
 However, the project I am introducing, the Prague Palimpsest, is a nice one.
 The case study starts at about 5 minutes in.

 <center><iframe width="400\
 " height="315" src="https://www.youtube.com/embed/6aLtKNnHlSU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </div>